Cabinet Fees Framework

-Note: Circular CO (09)5 replaced CO(06)8 on 3 July 2009.
-The modified framework covers all statutory bodies, non-statutory bodies and committees in which the Crown has an interest, that are outside the Remuneration Authority's or other fee setting bodies' jurisdiction.
-Such bodies comprise most Crown entities (including Crown Agents, Autonomous Crown Entities [ACEs] and tertiary education institutions), trust boards, advisory bodies and committees, Royal Commissions and Commissions of Inquiry, statutory tribunals, individuals appointed as statutory bodies that are not covered by the Remuneration Authority and some subsidiary bodies.
+Bodies covered by the Framework include Crown entities, including Crown Agents, Autonomous Crown Entities and tertiary education institutions, as well as trust boards, advisory bodies and committees, Royal Commissions, Public, Government and Ministerial Inquiries, statutory tribunals, individuals appointed as statutory bodies that are not covered by the Remuneration Authority and some subsidiary bodies.

 SSC reviews the Framework every three years, recommending changes for Cabinet consideration.

 On 17 June 2019, the Cabinet Office issued the revised Cabinet Fees Framework, Circular CO (19) 1, which is effective from 1 July 2019.